CyrilleB79/AddonTemplate/readme.md

 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs such as using additional tools.

+### Keeping your add-on in sync with this template

+This template is continually improved by its maintainer and the whole community.
+Optionally, you may want to keep your add-on in sync with the update dones in this template.
+If so, follow the following instructions:

+git remote add template https://github.com/nvdaaddons/AddonTemplate.git git fetch template git checkout -b templateMaster template/master git merge -s ours ceb4b2f4e19bb3a807d76101505ce453bd1f0ae9 --allow-unrelated-histories -m "Fake merge of add-on template master branch (commit 'ceb4b2f4e19bb3a807d76101505ce453bd1f0ae9'); commit identical to previous one."

+git merge templateMaster
+# You will likely have conflicts
+# First if there is a conflict on the readme.md file, we want to keep our readme and discard the changes from the add-on template:
+git checkout --ours readme.md
+# For other files (e.g. buildVars, sconstruct, etc.), resolve manually the conflicts in the files.
+# Then add your modified files and commit them:
+git add .

+### Conclusion

 If you have any issues please use the NVDA addon list mentioned above.